bettermusic/ChordSheetJS/README.md

 Generates basic CSS, optionally scoped within the provided selector, to use with output generated by [HtmlDivFormatter](#HtmlDivFormatter)

-For example, execute cssString('.chordSheetViewer') will result in CSS like:
+For example, execute cssString('.chordChartViewer') will result in CSS like:

-    .chordSheetViewer .paragraph {
+    .chordChartViewer .paragraph {
       margin-bottom: 1em;
     }